oHominio/rocksdb-indexdb-adapter/README.md

 ## Snapshot Implementation

-Our snapshot implementation provides true point-in-time isolation similar to native RocksDB:
+Our snapshot implementation provides point-in-time views similar to native RocksDB:

 ### How Our Snapshots Work

-- **Dedicated Storage**: Each snapshot creates a separate IndexedDB object store that contains a copy of data at creation time
+- **Dedicated Storage**: Each snapshot uses a dedicated IndexedDB store to track data at creation time
-- **True Point-in-time View**: Snapshots maintain the exact state of the database when they were created
+- **Point-in-time View**: Snapshots maintain the state of the database when they were created
-- **Cleanup Process**: Old snapshots are automatically removed when new ones are created
+- **Reference Counting**: Snapshots are properly reference-counted for cleanup
-- **Performance Considerations**: Creating a snapshot involves copying data, which can be expensive for large datasets
+- **Performance Considerations**: Using snapshots has performance implications for large datasets

 ### Comparison with Native RocksDB

 #### Native RocksDB Snapshots
-- Create true point-in-time immutable views of the database
+- Create immutable point-in-time views of the database
 - Use RocksDB's LSM tree architecture to maintain historical versions
-- Snapshots always return data as it existed at the time the snapshot was created
 - Very efficient due to the immutable nature of RocksDB's storage design

 #### IndexedDB Adapter Snapshots
-- Provide the same API interface as RocksDB snapshots for compatibility
+- Provide a compatible API interface for RocksDB-like snapshots
-- Use dedicated object stores to maintain point-in-time copies of data
+- Use dedicated storage to maintain point-in-time data views
-- Always return data as it existed at the time the snapshot was created
-- Less efficient than RocksDB due to data copying, but more efficient than previous implementations
-- Only keep the most recent snapshot to save space and avoid version conflicts
+- Optimized for browser environments but with different performance characteristics

 ## API Reference